veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 is hidden from subscribers, but then you can just link a CiviCRM group to one of those.
 These groups will never update from Mailchimp to CiviCRM.

-Nb.
-Mailchimp sometimes calls Interest Groupings just "Groups", which gets very confusing because you have Groups of Groups, and of course CiviCRM uses the word Group, too!
+NB Mailchimp sometimes calls Interest Groupings just "Groups", which gets very confusing because you have Groups of Groups, and of course CiviCRM uses the word Group, too!
 Here I will stick to calling the Mailchimp fields "Interest Groupings" which each contain a number of "Mailchimp Groups", to